nextflow-io/nextflow/docs/getstarted.md

 ## Requirements

-Nextflow can be used on any POSIX compatible system (Linux, macOS, etc).
+Nextflow can be used on any POSIX-compatible system (Linux, macOS, etc).
 It requires Bash 3.2 (or later) and [Java 11 (or later, up to 21)](http://www.oracle.com/technetwork/java/javase/downloads/index.html) to be installed.
 You can check what version you have using the following command:

 ```bash
 java -version